AnonymousPlanet/thgtoa/README.md

 A PDF download of this guide is at https://github.com/AnonymousPlanet/thgtoa/raw/main/guide.pdf

-Feel free to submit issues/recommendations/ideas using Github Issues.
+Feel free to submit issues using Github Issues or discuss using Github discussions.

 AnonymousPlanet